-2. Objectives and Importance of the Study The main objectives of this study:
+2. Objectives and importance of the study The main objectives of this study:

-- 1. This research studies if it is possible to use local and available materials which is cost-effective such as crushed glass wastes and lime, to improve the engineering properties of the expansive soil in a way that makes it geometrically fit for the construction of buildings without the need to replace it. - 2.
-This study aims to compare the effect of adding only crushed glass wastes to the expansive soil and the effect of adding only lime to the expansive soil in order to improve the engineering properties of the expansive soil. - 3.
-This study also aims to recycle glass waste, which is randomly disposed of, because the recycling of crushed glass wastes in improving the expansive soil engineering properties has a great economic, environmental, and engineering value.
+- 1- This research studies if it is possible to use local and available materials which is cost-effective such as crushed glass wastes and lime to improve the engineering properties of the expansive soil in a way that makes it ergonomically fit for the construction of buildings without the need to replace it. - 2- This study aims to compare the effect of adding solely the crushed glass wastes to the expansive soil and the effect of adding solely lime to the expansive soil in order to improve the engineering properties of the expansive soil. - 3- This study also aims to recycling glass waste, which is disposed randomly because the recycling of crushed glass wastes to be used in improving the swelling soil engineering properties has a great economic, environmental and engineering value.